 BYU-Pathway Worldwide is currently developing an organizational structure, which will most likely take several months.
-Job postings may be found by accessing Pathway's employment page.
+Job postings may be found by accessing our employment page.

 No, the change in the program’s name and scope will not affect the enrollment status of its students.
 The change will also not affect the credits earned by former Pathway students.

 Yes, students will still be able to enroll in a BYU-Idaho online program.
-The core aspects and benefits of Pathway are not changing — they are being enhanced.
+The core aspects and benefits are not changing — they are being enhanced.

 Yes, the courses associated with Pathway’s yearlong curriculum will stay the same.